QuantLet/SDA_2020_NCTU/Susan/README.md

-The repository contains homeworks for class "Smart Data Analysis I" in 2020
+Homework for "Smart Data Analysis I" class in 2020

-Each folder is named specifically for a task in homework with its own topic.
-The folder includes source code, data, result, and report
+Each folder includes source codes, data files, and report